suriyahgit/CameraTrapChallenge/coherant_sequence/README.md

 4. Extend the BDD dataset with at least 2 additional species (at least 50 images each, day or day & night) of your choice (called BDD+)
 5. Locate the animals in the images (alternative method)
 6. Classify the animals into the min.
 4 classes (alternative method)

-## Project

-Using analytical and machine learning algorthms for animal detection from terrestrial remote sensing CameraTrap data of a National Park.